Joevics/UCI-HAR-Dataset/Code Book.md

 <h1>Code Book</h1>
 The <i>run_analysis.R</i> script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+Mkaing it 7 steps in total.

 <b>1. to download the dataset</b>